bmilts/Mobile-Store/README.md

 * Fetch and parse collection of data from firestore
 * Added listener to immeadiately update changes in database
 * Added functions to update tableView on database changes
+* Added database listener and add/update/remove functionality to products